jdabank/es6-syntax-lesson/README.md

 # Review

 React and ES6 are closely intertwined so let's begin by separating what is React and what is ES6.
-This will help us debug or code and have a better understanding of what is happening.
+This will help us debug or code and have a better understanding of React.

 **Function Declaration:**